 In this research work five wavelets (Daubechies, Coiflet, Haar, Biorthogonal and Symmlet) with four thresholding rules (SURE, Hybrid, Universal and Minimax) and various decomposition levels are taken.
-Results are analyzed with FIS system using SNR ratio, MSE, Variance, PSD and morphology of output ECG signal.
-Results show that in SNR and MSE db06 wavelet and db02 wavelet in DWT gives best results.
-Bi-orthogonal and Haar wavelet in UWT and DWT gives best results in terms of variance and PSD.
-The Fuzzy Inference system considered all the three parameters from which Haar Wavelet is the best wavelet whose output is 0.8 in two rules i.e Sure Thresholding and minimax Thresholding.
-In all the Four Thresholding rules Minimax Thresholding is the best Thresholding as it gives best output in two wavelets (0.825).
-So, it is concluded that Haar Wavelet and minimax Thresholding is best for denoising of ECG signals.
+Results are analyzed with SNR ratio, MSE, Variance, PSD and morphology of output ECG signal.
+Results shows that in SNR and MSE db06 in UWT type and db02 in DWT type gives best results.
+Biorthogonal and Haar wavelet in UWT and DWT gives best results in terms of variance and PSD.
+From the simulation results it is analyzed that Sure Thresholding is best thresholding rule for denoising the ECG.
+From the output of ECG waveform, it is analyzed that Biorthogonal wavelet for UWT and Haar wavelet for DWT gives best denoising results.